Yanni Gourde: Seattle Kraken

+Return to Tampa Bay

+On March 5, 2025, Gourde was traded back to Tampa Bay alongside Kyle Aucoin, Oliver Bjorkstrand, and a fifth-round draft pick as part of a three-team deal, which saw the Kraken receive Mikey Eyssimont, two conditional first-round draft picks, and a second-round pick, while the Detroit Red Wings received a fourth-round pick for retaining half of Gourde's salary.

+On June 2, 2025, the Lightning signed Gourde to a six-year, $13.98 million contract.The six-year deal worth just under $14 million keeps him under contract through the 2030-31 season at a salary cap hit of $2.33 million.

 Personal life

 Gourde was named after the Greek composer Yanni.
 His parents saw the artist's name in the credits of a movie they had watched while his mother was pregnant with him, which resulted in them deciding to give him the first name Yanni.

 Gourde and his wife Marie-Andrée had their first child on May 1, 2018.